Khaleed/ShootEmUp/README.md

 - Pick up higher-level problem solving skills.
 - Dive deeper into writing functional JavaScript using the better parts of ES2015/ES2016.
-- Making a real-time action game from scratch.
+- Make a real-time action game from scratch.

 ## Game Logic